HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 $ cd ./firmware

 $ make clean all
-$ /path/to/wch-ch56x-isp -v flash /path/to/build/hydrausb3-enumeration.bin
+$ /path/to/wch-ch56x-isp -v flash /path/to/build/HydraDancer-enumeration-fw.bin
 ```
-More explanations about how to flash can be found here :
+More explanations about how to build/flash can be found here :
 * [How to Flash: Linux  ](https://github.com/hydrausb3/hydrausb3_fw/wiki/how-to-build-flash-and-use-examples-on-linux)
 * [How to Flash: Windows](https://github.com/hydrausb3/hydrausb3_fw/wiki/how-to-build-flash-and-use-examples-on-windows)